 This mini pumpkin pies recipe makes the perfect dessert!
 Each bite has just the right creamy filling and flaky crust.

 Oh hello.
 Here’s a perfect tiny and cute dessert for Thanksgiving: Mini Pumpkin Pies!
 Over here Alex and I love anything that’s miniaturized.
 But these pies are more than just the novelty factor!
 They’re half the serving of a normal piece of pie, making them a healthy dessert option.
 They’re also customizable for gatherings of all sizes: you can make a half recipe if you don’t want to be stuck with an entire pie after the holiday!
 Even better: they’re incredibly tasty.
 Each bite has the perfect ratio of silky smooth filling to flaky pie crust.
-Ready to bake up some mini desserts?
+Ready to bake up this tasty fall dessert?

 Filling ingredients for mini pumpkin pies